Documentation Index

 Managing keys

-- Revoke a key to immediately disable it.
+You can have up to 10 active API keys per account.- Revoke a key to immediately disable it.
 Any application using the key will lose access.

 - Update a key to change its name or scopes without regenerating the secret.